sharadkamble-sk/website/README.md

 # website
-This is my first webpage using HTML,Bootstrap.
+This is my first webpage using HTML and Bootstrap.